c4tch/Salesforce-Apex-Test-Framework/README.md

 This lean class provides an interface so that the factory can automate the building of Entities, both complex and simple.

 An Entity's sObjects are built using 'maker' classes, simple classes extending c_TestFactoryMaker.

-Creating a new Entity for tests is ridiculously easy.

 To create a new Entity template: